coderefinery/coderefinery.org/content/lessons/_index.md

 - [Data visualization using Python](https://coderefinery.github.io/data-visualization-python/):
   This material can be a useful and pragmatic starting point for somebody who starts with Python and wants to get up to speed with data visualization.
-  Exercises are mostly using Matplotlib but also other libraries are mentioned.
+  Exercises are mostly using [Vega-Altair](https://altair-viz.github.io/) but also other libraries are mentioned.

 - [CMake workshop (based on ENCCS version)](https://coderefinery.github.io/cmake-workshop/):
   This material can give a useful starting point into CMake.
 It contains